JohnBinford/AppleWood-Pointe/Documents/Download.md

    <td>
    PDF of Selling your Home Checklist
    </td>
-   <td> <a href="https://github.com/JohnBinford/AppleWood-Pointe/blob/main/Collateral/Plans/Countdown to Selling You Home prior to APAV Move.pdf"</a>
+   <td> <a href="https://github.com/JohnBinford/AppleWood-Pointe/blob/main/Documents/Countdown to Selling You Home prior to APAV Move.pdf"</a>
-    Click to Download the Dimensioned AWP Shop Drawing with Dimensions
+    Click to Download the Selling you Home Checklist.
    </td>
   </tr>
   </table>